Scalable Multirobot Planning for Informed Spatial Sampling

 \subsection{Policy Design}

-A effective approach to define stochastic policies over a set of deterministic actions is the use of Gibbs distribution in linear combination of features as policy (also referred to as Boltzman exploration of softmax policy).
+An effective approach to define stochastic policies over a set of deterministic actions is the use of Gibbs distribution of a linear combination of features as a policy (also referred to as Boltzmann exploration of the softmax policy).
 We consider a commonly used linear Gibbs softmax policy parametrization~\cite{sutton2000policy} given by,

-where $\phi_{sa}$ is an $l$-dimensional feature vector characterizing state-action pair ($s,a$) and $\theta$ is an $l$-dimensional parameter vector.
+where $\phi_{sa}$ is an $k$-dimensional feature vector characterizing a state-action pair ($s,a$) and $\theta$ is an $k$-dimensional parameter vector.
 This is a commonly used policy in reinforcement learning approaches.

 The final feature vector $\phi_{sa}$ is formed by concatenating a vector $\phi'_{s} \delta_{a a'}$ for every action $a' \in [North, East, \\South, West]$, where $\phi'_{s} \subset \mathbb{R}^k$ is a feature representation of the state space, and $\delta_{a a'}$ is the Kronecker delta.
 Thus, the final feature vector has $4 \times k$ entries, $75\%$ of which corresponding to non-chosen actions will be $0$ at any one time step.